Brilliant-Developer1/Invoriem-frontEnd/README.md

 - Mobile
 - Tablate
 - Computer / Laptop

+User can use this website in Light / Dark mode.

 Here is a demonstration for all individual pages.
 Navigation and footer are common for all pages.